 However, plenty of English teachers in Japan have degrees that are completely unrelated to English teaching and do just fine.

-Do You Need a TEFL Certification?
+Do You Need a TEFL Certification to Teach in Japan?

 While having a TEFL certificate may make you more marketable when you apply for a job in Japan, it is not required.
 If you have a TEFL certification, make sure you mention it frequently during your interview and give specific information about how what you learned from your TEFL certification will help you be a great English teacher.
 If you don’t have a TEFL, focus on your other strengths as an applicant.